derekburgess/jaws/README.md

 `docker exec -it jaws-compute jaws-anchor` +/- `--model "starcoder` or `llama`

 To use the container run:

+`jaws-compute --api "transformers"`

 `docker exec -it jaws-compute jaws-compute --api "transformers"`

 `docker exec -it jaws-compute jaws-advisor --api "transformers"`